josieisnotarat/josieisnotarat/README.md

   - Computer Systems Administration (AAS, in progress)
   - Network Administration Certificate
 - 🛠️ IT technician / programmer with hands-on experience in **support, systems, and full-stack dev**
-- 🤖 Big into **AI, automation, and building weird-but-useful things**
+- 🤖 Big into AI, automation, and building cool and maybe impractical stuff
 - 💭 Constantly juggling like 6 projects at once

 ---